hal117/cse15l-lab-reports/lab1.md

 6. $ cp /home/linux/ieng6/cs15lwi23/public/hello.txt ~/
 7. $ cat /home/linux/ieng6/cs15lwi23/public/hello.txt
 ```
 (DO NOT include $ when writing out the commands, the $ symbol is just to signify a line of code).
 For example, `cd` changes the directory to the one of your choosing and while command `cat` prints out the contents of the file you run.
 Or `ls -a` which shows hidden files and directories in the current directory.
 After trying out these commands, write down and make note of what each command does.
-For a more concrete explanation and example, go to the next page.
+For a visual example, continue reading.

 For example when I use `ls -lat` in the terminal:
 ![Image](Screenshot4.png)